The Oregano is growing like crazy and I’m ready to start harvesting it.

 Oregano has been used medicinally as far back as ancient Greece.
 Herbalists and traditional doctors have been recommending it to relieve respiratory ailments, sinus congestion for years with great results, so it doesn’t surprise me that it is now used as an effective medicine in the treatment of colds.

-Oregano oil contains a compound called Rosmarinic acid, this helps to boost the immune system.
+Oregano oil contains a compound called Rosmarinic acid, which helps to boost the immune system.
 Clinical studies done have determined how this compound helps to maintain body health.
 Follow this link to find out more about the studies done on this incredible oil.

 Using Fresh Oregano